Emily Newnham: 2025

 She ran an indoors personal best of 52.16 seconds to finish third in the 400 metres at the 2025 British Indoor Athletics Championships in Birmingham, on 23 February 2025.
 She was selected for the British 4 × 400 m relay team for the 2025 European Athletics Indoor Championships in Apeldoorn, winning a bronze medal in the mixed 4 × 400 m relay.
-She won a silver medal in the women’s 4x400 metres relay alongside Lina Nielsen, Amber Anning and Hannah Kelly, with the quartet setting a new national record of three minutes, 24.89 seconds.
+She won a silver medal in the women's 4 × 400 metres relay alongside Lina Nielsen, Amber Anning and Hannah Kelly, with the quartet setting a new national record of three minutes, 24.89 seconds.

 She was named in the British team for the 2025 World Athletics Relays in Guangzhou in May 2025.
-She ran in the mixed 4 x 400 metres relay, alongside Josh Faulds, Sam Lunt and Nicole Yeargin as the British quartet won their heat to qualify for the final and secure a place for Britain at the 2025 World Championships.
+She ran in the mixed 4 × 400 metres relay, alongside Josh Faulds, Sam Lunt and Nicole Yeargin as the British quartet won their heat to qualify for the final and secure a place for Britain at the 2025 World Championships.
 On the second day of the competition she ran in the Women's 4 × 400 metres relay and also helped the British team qualify in that event.
-Later that month, she lowered her personal best to 51.45 for the 400 metres and also ran a 400m hurdles personal best of 55.20, whilst competing in Brussels.
-In June 2025, she ran a 54.49 400m hurdles race in Geneva.
+Later that month, she lowered her personal best to 51.45 for the 400 metres and also ran a 400 m hurdles personal best of 55.20, whilst competing in Brussels.
+In June 2025, she ran a 54.49 400 m hurdles race in Geneva.
 She was selected for the 400 metres at the 2025 European Athletics Team Championships, where she ran a personal best 50.84 seconds on 28 June 2025.
-The following day, she also competed in the mixed 4 x 400 metres, in which Britain finished in third place, in the same time as the second-placed Italian team.
+The following day, she also competed in the mixed 4 × 400 metres, in which Britain finished in third place, in the same time as the second-placed Italian team.

 She won the gold medal in the 400 metres hurdles in a championship record and personal best time of 54.08 seconds to win by over a second from the rest of the field at the 2025 European Athletics U23 Championships in Bergen, Norway on 19 July 2025.
 Her time was also just 0.05 away from former Olympic champion Sally Gunnell’s British U23 record.
-Later in the championships, she ran as part of the gold medal winning British 4 x 400 metres relay team.
+Later in the championships, she ran as part of the gold medal-winning British 4 × 400 metres relay team.

 She was runner-up to Lina Nielsen at the 2025 UK Athletics Championships on 3 August 2025 in Birmingham.
 She was a semi-finalist in the women's 400 metres hurdles at the 2025 World Athletics Championships in Tokyo, Japan, in September 2025.
 She also finished fifth overall with the British team in the mixed 4 × 400 metres relay.